West Point Honor InvestigationMarch 21, 2022

 The Preliminary Hearing is a rather quick proceeding, where the Cadet is given the opportunity to admit or continue to contest the allegation.
 The Cadet also has to present the Preliminary Hearing Officer with all evidence that he/she intends to admit as well as all witnesses that he/she intends to call at the Honor Investigative Hearing (i.e. fact witnesses or specific character witnesses) and Cadet Advisory Board (i.e. character witnesses).

 After the Preliminary Hearing, if the Cadet admits to the allegation, a Cadet Advisory Board (CAB) is scheduled.
 If the Cadet does not admit to the allegation, then an Honor Investigative Hearing (HIH) is scheduled.
 The HIH is basically a mini trial.
-Unfortunately, a Cadet has to represent him/herself at the Hearing.
+Unfortunately, a Cadet has to represent him/herself at the Hearing; however, his/her lawyer can be physically present if requested.
 An Honor Representative is on the other side of the case, and advocates for the Honor Investigation's conclusions.
 The Cadet gets to question and challenge the board members (ensure they are unbiased), make an opening statement, question the Honor Investigation's witnesses, present Defense witnesses and evidence, testify under oath, and a make closing statement.
 The HIH then deliberates outside of the Cadet's presence and makes a determination on whether or not the allegation is founded.
 If unfounded, then the entire West Point Honor Investigation process is over.
 If the allegation is founded, the Board transitions immediately into the CAB.

 At the CAB, the Cadet has the opportunity to present character evidence as well as evidence relating to the Cadet's performance at West Point.
 The CAB will make a recommendation regarding the Cadet's punishment, in addition to enrollment in the SLDP-H mentorship program (mandatory for any founded violation).
 The following recommendations could be made: